aipengineer/chrisrodmax.github.io/media-profile.md

 - Pre-interview briefing to discuss talking points and areas of focus

 ## Promotion and Exposure
-- Episode promotion across our social media channels (reaching more than 40 000 AI enthusiasts)
+- Episode promotion across our social media channels with a combined following of over 50,000 AI enthusiasts and professionals
-- Guests are encouraged to share the episode with their network
+- Featured placement of guest episodes on our website homepage for maximum visibility
-- Show notes with links to guest's company/projects on our website
+- Creation of shareable audiograms and quote cards from the episode for easy dissemination on social platforms

 ## About the Hosts